 A year ago researchers in Alabama observed the ability of plants to communicate with each other via electrical signals sent through the subsoil.
 I talked about it here.

-“Climate change threatens food security around the world.
-By monitoring the electrical signals of plants, we may be able to detect possible warning signs and anomalies ", declares Chen Xiaodong, first author of the study.
+"Climate change threatens food security around the world.
+By monitoring electrical signals from plants, we may be able to detect possible warning signs and anomalies," declares Chen Xiaodong, first author of the study.

 Used for agricultural purposes, the system can let farmers know when a disease is occurring even before the effects appear on crops.
 Harnessing this knowledge could mean better and healthier harvests.